Amjad Hossain (Kushtia politician)

-Amjad Hossain (আমজাদ হোসেন; 1924–1971) was a Bangladeshi statesman and freedom fighter.
+Amjad Hossain (আমজাদ হোসেন; 21 July 1924 – 6 April 1971) was a Bangladeshi statesman and freedom fighter.

 Amjad Hossain is regarded as one of the influential and political figures in Pabna during Liberation War of Bangladesh in 1971, due to his leadership and organizing capability, he united the various political and civil forces of Bangladeshi nationalism in 1971.

 Early life

 Amjad Hossain was born in 1924 at Charsadirajpur under PS Kumarkhali District Kushtia, Later his father Sheikh Rafiq Uddin and mother Parijan Nessa permanently settled at Nurpur of Pabna town.

 Education

 Amjad Hossain started his education from Madrasa.
 Later he admitted to Pabna Zilla School.
 He completed his secondary education from Rangpur Carmichael College.
 Later he graduated from Maulana Azad College, Kolkata.

 Political career

 Amjad Hossain came in contact with Huseyn Shaheed Suhrawardy when he was student.
 Shaheed Suhrawardy inspired him to get involved in politics that was how his political career began.
 He was an organiser of Bengali language movement in 1952 and had a contribution in Language Movement.

-The time when Huseyn Shaheed Suhrawardy became the prime minister of Pakistan he appointed young Amjad Hossain as his political secretary.
-For his persuasive capability and facing formidable challenges Amjad Hossain earned enormous faith and popularity within his party and of the people in general.
+When Huseyn Shaheed Suhrawardy became the prime minister of Pakistan he appointed then young Amjad Hossain as his political secretary.
+For his capability in facing formidable challenges Amjad Hossain earned significant popularity within his party and among the general population.
 He was elected as member of the National Assembly of Pakistan twice in the years of 1962 and 1970.
 In the 1970 election he won the election against Maulana Abdus Sobhan.

 Amjad Hossain was one of the pioneering architect of Pabna district Awami league.
 A close confidante of Sheikh Mujibur Rahman, Amjad Hossain shouldered the charges of president of greater Pabna district Awami League in the late 1960s and early 1970s.
 He coordinated the Awami League's election campaign for the 1970 Pakistani general election in Pabna, in which the League gained a historic parliamentary majority to form government to the elected National Assembly.